bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 spent in separate transactions.
 This is also known as address reuse, and more can be found under [output linking][topic output linking].

+Using a new address often requires a secure interaction between sender and receiver so that the receiver can provide a fresh address everytime.
+However, interaction is often infeasible and in many cases undesirable.

-With silent payments, a receiver can generate a silent payment address and make it publicly known.
-The sender then takes a public key from one of their chosen inputs for the payment, and uses it to derive a shared secret which is then used to tweak the static silent payment address, before sending the payment to the tweaked address.
+With silent payments, a receiver can generate a silent payment address and make it publicly known, thus eliminating the need for interaction.
+The sender can select one or more of their chosen inputs and use their secret key(s) to derive the shared secret (together with public key of the silent payment address), which is used to generate the destination.

-The intended recipient detects the payment by scanning every transaction in the blockchain.
-This is the main downside, along with the requirement to control your own input(s) as the sender.
-An example use case would be one-time donations.
+The intended recipient detects the payment by scanning eligible transactions in the blockchain, before performing ECDH calculation with the summed input public keys of the transaction and the scan key from their address.
+This is the main downside in that it is more computationally expensive than simply scanning the UTXO set for a `scriptPubKey` as in [BIP32][] style wallets.
+Additionally, using silent payments in a collaborative setting is left for future work, and it remains an open question whether this is provably secure.

 {% include references.md %}
 {% include linkers/issues.md issues="" %}